web3labs/epirus-substrate/squid-ink/README.md

 It has been extended with capabilities to configure and spin up a new processor for different chains in the same project.
 Note that this is different from running a [multi-chain processor](https://docs.subsquid.io/recipes/running-a-squid/multi-chain-processors) as defined by Subsquid since Squid-ink stores the data model for different chains in different databases while the Subsquid multi-chain processor stores the data of all chains in the same database.

+Squid-ink is using the latest Fire Squid version of Subsquid.

 ## Summary

 - [Deployment](#deployment)